apple/ARKitScenes/raw/README.md

    - `ultrawide` - the RGB images of the ultra wide  camera (640x480)
 4. `30FPS` - include 1 VGA resolution asset from wide camera
    - `vga_wide` - the RGB images of the wide camera (640x480)
+5. `Per venue` - the high resolution laser scanner point clouds which were produced by FARO lidar scanners.
+There are multiple point clouds for each venue, taken from different locations to increase coverage.
+Please see the `has_laser_scanner_point_clouds` column of the metadata csv to check if those point-clouds are available, per video id.

 In addition each RGB image include the intrinsic matrix information in a folder with the same name as the asset name with the suffix=`_intrinsics` (i.e. `lowres_wide_intrinsics`, `wide_intrinsics`, `ultrawide_intrinsics`, `vga_wide_intrinsics`)